ABOUT DR. KATHERINE STRATTON

 Katherine has been trained as a clinical psychologist whose focus areas include anxiety disorders, obsessive compulsive disorder (OCD), depressive disorders, trauma-related disorders, and health-related disorders within adult populations.
 While her approach is process- oriented and relational in nature, she draws strongly from evidence- based approaches including Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), Acceptance and Commitment Therapy (ACT), and Cognitive Processing Therapy (CPT).
 She has worked in a variety of settings including a VA hospital, a county hospital, an anxiety disorders specialty clinic, a community outpatient clinic, a college counseling center, and a county drug court.

 Katherine is committed to providing a safe and inviting environment that is client-centered.
 She believes that while she provides clinical expertise, her clients are the experts on themselves.
 In the spirit of this, Katherine emphasizes a collaborative-approach to treatment and the development of goals that are consistent with the client’s values and desired outcomes.
-Katherine is currently offering telehealth (audiovisual) therapy sessions.
+Katherine is currently offering in person and telehealth (audiovisual) therapy sessions.